Best Keto Supplements: The Ones You Want (and Some You Can Skip)

-Ketone salts (exogenous ketones)
+1. Ketone salts

 However, just because you have ketones in your blood doesn’t mean you’re actually using them.
-The issue with ketone salts is that they’re a racemic mixture — they’re a 50-50 mix of molecules (called the D form and the L form) that are mirror images of each other.
-Humans only absorb the D form of ketone salts; the L form shows up in the blood as a ketone, but you don’t actually use it.
+The issue with ketone salts is that they’re a racemic mixture.
+That means they’re a 50-50 mix of molecules (called the D form and the L form) that are mirror images of each other.

+In an episode of the Bulletproof Radio podcast, Dr. Richard Veech, one of the leading ketosis biochemists in the world, explains the issue with ketone salts.
 “The only ketone that’s effective is the D-form,” Veech says.
 “The L-form is completely different.
 It’s metabolized in beta-oxidation, which actually makes it harmful.
 It’s dumb, convenience manufacturing.
 It’s cheaper to use the racemic salt, but the effects are not only inaccurate, but could be harmful.”

-Emulsified MCT oil
+2. Emulsified MCT oil

-Emulsified MCT oil is a good example of clever marketing without any substance behind it.
-As the graph above showed, most MCT oils probably won’t increase your ketones by a meaningful amount, especially if the MCT oil contains lauric acid.
+Emulsified MCT oil is weaker than normal MCT oil.
+It’s also a good example of clever marketing without any substance behind it.
+As the graph above showed, most MCT oils (except C8 and C10) won’t increase your ketones by a meaningful amount, especially if the MCT oil contains lauric acid.

 Sometimes called keto coffee creamers, emulsified MCT oil contains an emulsifier that allows it to mix easily into liquids.
 While that’s convenient, it means you aren’t getting as many MCTs per serving.
 You also have to double-check the ingredients list to see what else is in your bottle.
 What type of MCT is it made with?
 Are there any other additives, like syrups or flavorings, that might kick you out of ketosis?